Smoothed one-core and core--multi-shell regular black holes: Distributions smoothing out the Dirac's

 where the numerical coefficients in~\eqref{i1} and~\eqref{sr1} have been determined on observing the normalization conditions

 Let $\mathcal{D}(r,\theta)\geq 0$ be some spherically symmetric, not necessarily central, distribution with the normalization condition

-If $\mathcal{D}$ is a mass distribution one may think of it to be central, however, the vacuum negative radial pressure, too assumed to be spherically symmetric, may push more matter from the center rendering the distribution non-central.
-This is the case with charge distributions~\cite{Weibull}, which are of Weibull character.
+If $\mathcal{D}$ is a mass distribution one may think of it to be central, however, the vacuum negative radial pressure, too assumed to be spherically symmetric, may push more matter from the center rendering the distribution non-central with voids.
+This is the case with four-dimensional charge distributions~\cite{Weibull}, which may be non-central (of Weibull character in some instances) and vanish at the origin.
+Three-dimensional non-central mass distributions with a central void have been shown to exist too~\cite{void}.
+The presence of the central void is to ensure existence of a two-horizon structure.

 Let $m(r,\theta)$ denote the mass inside a sphere of radius $r$.
 This is given by

 where $M$ is the total mass of the solution.
 To simplify the notation we have set

 which is the cumulative distribution.
 The above substitution rule~\eqref{sr1} is replaced by